samedhi/firemore/content/md/pages/guide.md

 ### Containment

 `array-contains` allows you to ask the question "Does this array contain this value?"
-The following example ask for all the cities that contain "west_coast" in their `:regions` array.
+The following ask ask for all the cities that contain "west_coast" in their `:regions` array.

 ```language-klipse
 (go